meg768/twitter-display/README.md

 (http://bikerglen.com/blog/driving-a-32x32-rgb-led-matrix-with-a-beaglebone-black-and-an-fpga)
 on how to display images on an AdaFruit 32 x 32 matrix LED display.

-I have added some code make it listen to Twitter, so all tweets are displayed as scrolling text on the display.
+I have added some code to make it listen to Twitter, so all tweets are displayed as scrolling text on the display.
 It also uses a later version of the kernel, since I wanted to connect a wi-fi dongle to the Beaglebone.

+Since it listens to Twitter it is campatible with IFTTT.
+In other words, the display can display a message at sunrise telling you to wake up.

 Flashing the Beaglebone
 -----------------------